-The Kentucky Civil Rights Act prohibits discrimination in employment on the basis of national origin (KY Rev. Stat.
+The Kentucky Civil Rights Act prohibits discrimination in employment based on national origin (KY Rev. Stat.
 Sec.
 344.010 et seq.).

-Discrimination against immigrants who are legally eligible for employment could constitute discrimination on the basis of national origin in violation of this state law.
+Discrimination against immigrants who are legally eligible for employment could constitute discrimination based on national origin in violation of this state law.
 The Act applies to employers with eight or more employees.

 Kentucky law also prohibits discrimination against applicants or employees in state classified service or employees, including teachers, of any district board of education (KY Rev. Stat.
 Sec.
 18A.140, Sec.
 161.162).